f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

    .. image:: ../pictures/lab2/cors-edit.png
       :align: center

 #.
 And add the header ``apikey`` into the allow list.
-Scroll down till the end, and then in the field enter ``apikey`` and click ``Add Header``
+Scroll down till the end, and then in the field, enter ``apikey`` and click ``Add Header``

    .. image:: ../pictures/lab2/add-header.png
       :align: center

 #.
 Click Add, Save & Publish

-   .. note :: Now, the API Gateway will accept request from the Developer Portal
+   .. note :: Now, the API Gateway will accept requests from the Developer Portal

 #.
 Reconnect and re-login into the Developer Portal, and re-test.
 #.
 You will see the response from the API Gateway in the Developer Portal